-Continuation sheet or separate consent statement.--If you need a continuation sheet or use a separate consent statement, attach it to Form 2553.
-The separate consent statement must contain the name, address, and employer identification number of the corporation and the shareholder information requested in columns J through N of Part I.
+Continuation sheet or separate consent statement.-If you need a continuation sheet or use a separate consent statement, attach it to Form 2553.
+The separate consent statement must contain the name, address, and EIN of the corporation and the shareholder information requested in columns J through N of Part I.